 On April 9, 2019, the Company acquired MyoScience (the "MyoScience Acquisition"), a privately-held medical device company, pursuant to the terms of an Agreement and Plan of Merger, under which MyoScience became a wholly-owned subsidiary of the Company and was renamed Pacira CryoTech, Inc. The total consideration was \$147.5 million, which included a net cash payment of \$119.0 million and the fair value of contingent consideration in the amount of \$28.5 million.
-The contingent consideration consisted of contingent milestone payments up to an aggregate of \$100.0 million upon the achievement of certain regulatory and commercial milestones, of which \$58.0 million are available as of June 30, 2020.
+The contingent consideration consisted of contingent milestone payments up to an aggregate of \$100.0 million upon the achievement of certain regulatory and commercial milestones, of which \$58.0 million are available as of September 30, 2020.
 The Company's obligation to make milestone payments is limited to those milestones achieved through December 31, 2023, and are to be paid within 60 days of the end of the fiscal quarter of achievement.
-During the six months ended June 30, 2020, the Company made \$15.0 million of cash payments for the achievement of two regulatory milestones.
-See Note 10, Financial Instruments, for information on the measurement and amounts recognized on the Company's condensed consolidated balance sheets for contingent consideration.
+During the nine months ended September 30, 2020, the Company made \$15.0 million of cash payments for the achievement of two regulatory milestones.
+See Note 10, Financial Instruments, for information on the measurement and amounts recognized in the Company's condensed consolidated financial statements for contingent consideration.
+See Note 16, Commitments and Contingencies, for information on a dispute regarding the achievement of certain milestone payments.